Mango Creek Lodge is proud to be Roatan’s premier saltwater flats fishing destination resort. Bonefishing, Permit and Tarpon.

 great future.
 What Michael lacks in experience he makes up for in enthusiasm.
 When the fishing is off Michael gets going, he is never down, and his eyes, oh what eyes, he can spot fish the rest of us don’t even dream are there.
 Fishing Roatan is a changing game, what worked yesterday might not work today and vice- versa.
 That is when Michael shines his brightest.
 I truly believe he is going to be one of the best in this industry anywhere.
 He comes from a family of fifteen, his two sisters work the kitchens of Mango Creek Lodge.

 Fishing Groups: Fishing Roatan’s flats and reefs from Mango Creek Lodge is restricted to small groups.
 I am often asked why?
 The reason we restrict the number of people on the flats at any given time is because of the nature of the fish.
 When fishing Roatan, almost always, Bonefish are nervous, they are on the bottom of the food chain, sharks, barracuda, even Osprey feed on Bonefish.
 Bonefish choose to feed up in shallow water where they can be seen so to survive they need to be shy and fast, boy are they fast.
 They are also not dumb, they see when people are around and they don’t like it so a constant visit by people to their flats puts them off.
 We then, to ensure a great fishing experience for our guests while fishing Roatan and Mango Creek never let more than three boats out fishing for bonefish on the flats.
 When you come here, you will see this in action.
-Even the three guides try not to hit the same flats on the same day, again to lessen the impact of fishing.
+Even the four guides try not to hit the same flats on the same day, again to lessen the impact of fishing.

 Boats: Fishing Roatan requires a special boat.
 We have tried Flats Boats while fishing Roatan and they are great but WET, very Wet!
 They are ideally suited to Florida and the canals and flats inland where there is very little in wave action.
 While fishing Roatan we